Open-Notice/ANCR-Hack-Worshop-May4th-2021/README.md

 Key Topic :  development of an open source dual-multi entity type license lifecycle that is less exploitative and more innovative.

 Ongoing Activites: The Usual List
-- Performance benchmarking Use Case -
+- Performance benchmarking privacy rights with notifications
-- A working session on a protocol for filing a Privacy Rights Requests and benchmarking its performance for transparency over 'children and youth surveillace'
+- A working session on a protocol for filing a Privacy Rights Requests and benchmarking its performance for transparency over 'children and youth surveillace' - Finish the Toronto Research (report)
-- A working session on claues for superceding T&C's and implmenting privacy rights in services Opt in to surveillance governance framework (AKA notice and consent)
+- A working session on claues for superceding T&C's and implmenting privacy rights in services - adding a privacy agreement to T&C's
+- UNCL - adding UNCL in HTML Java, JSN LD, ASCII, to Phuscial signs - as paper receipts.  universifying human notice and controls.
+-
+Opt in to surveillance governance framework (AKA notice and consent)

 https://wiki.colossi.network/en/HCF/License